bigbosstony/N00769714.github.io/README.md

 [2.3.4 Software](#software)

+2.4 Build Instructions

 1. Introductionn
 ================

 1.1 Purpose
 -----------

-The purpose of this documentation is to give a description of the "PiGPS Tracker" in both hardware requirements and software side.
+The purpose of this documentation is to give a description of the “PiHue" in both hardware requirements and software side.
 It will also contain a explaination of the application.

 1.2 Scope
 ---------

-The main use of PiGPS Tracker is to help you to find your car.
+The main use of PiHue is to help you control your lights in your home.

-In beta phase, after set up the system, the workstation will receive a location coordinate.
-This data is from a database where the PiGPS Tracker sented to.
-The database will keep updating in every 60 seconds.
+In beta phase, after set up the system, you can easily control your Hue through raspberry pi.

-In final phase of PiGPS Tracker will communicate with the workstation at school.
-When the PiGPS Tracker's location is detected by the workstation at school, the workstation will triger a Phillips Hue, and when it's off-campus, the lights out.
+In final phase of PiHue, not only raspberry pi can control Hue, but also your smartphone.

 1.3 Definitions, acronyms, and abbreviations
 --------------------------------------------

-GPS: Global Positioning System

 Phillips Hue: Smart connected lighting